DQ-code916/SRepair/README.md

-# Learning Dependency Models for Subset Repair
+# Leveraging Dependencies for Subset Repair

 ## File Structure

 + algorithm: source code of Probabilistic, Clique and ILP
 + data: some source files of datasets used in experiments
 + util: auxiliary functions and classes
-+ Appendix.pdf: proofs for all the theoretical results in the manuscript, including Theorem 1, Proposition 2 to 16
++ Appendix.pdf: proofs for all the theoretical results in the manuscript, including Theorem 1, Proposition 1 to 14
 + main.py: source code of the experiments
 + main_core.py: source code of the whole process, including data loading, conflict detection, conformance calculation and the main process of the three algorithms